luickk/AiPoweredGameOfLife/README.md

 ## Lib Game Of Life

 Path: `libGameOfLife/` <br>

-It is a static C lib which contains the game of life which then can easily be used as training environment for the reinforcement learning.
+A static C lib which contains the game of life which then can easily be used as training environment for the reinforcement learning.
+I implemented in C in order to achieve maximum performance and decrease the nnetworks training time.
-The parameter calculation is also implemented here.
+The fitness parameter calculations are also implemented here.

 ## Reinforcement learning

 Path: `AiGameOfLife/` <br>

-The reinforcement learning is realized with a [tf-agent ddpg network](https://www.tensorflow.org/agents/api_docs/python/tf_agents/agents/ddpg/actor_network/ActorNetwork).
+For the reinforcement learning I used a [tf-agent ddpg network](https://www.tensorflow.org/agents/api_docs/python/tf_agents/agents/ddpg/actor_network/ActorNetwork).
 The DDPG with its GAN like Q-Function is used because its ability to explore huge continous actionsspaces.
 In this case the init state of a game of life.
 > The main advantage is that stochastic policies ensure exploration of the state-action space [..]
 >
 > -- <cite>[Julien Vitay DPG](https://julien-vitay.net/deeprl/DPG.html)</cite>

-The model is pretty much implemented as given by the documentation except for the actor net output layer, since the gol has binary action space, a somewhat binary last layer activation function was added to the actor net.
-The activation function chosen was `tanh` since it comes close to a somewhat binary output without dispruting the whole model (which a binary output would since 1 and 0 either don't or zero the output which the standard ddpg model is not built for).
+The model is pretty much implemented as given by the documentation except for the actor net output layer, since the gol has a binary action space, I added a somewhat binary last layer activation function to the actor net.
+I chose the `tanh`  activation function since it comes close to a somewhat binary output without disrupting the whole model (which a binary output would since 1 and 0 either don't or zero the output which the standard ddpg model is not built for).
 Instead the model output is rounded to 1/0 before being used as input for the gol.

 ## libGameOfLife Cython wrapper

 Path: `AiGameOfLife/Cython` <br>

 In order to train fast, the game of life is not implemented in python but instead in C. The cython wrapper is very easy to use and leverages the c performance increase.
-Please don't use any python functions in the training loop (not even print) since this will dramatically alter the game of life speed.
+Please don't use any python functions in the training loop (not even print) since this will dramatically alter the gol game duration and with that the networks training time.

+## Network (Parameter) Experiences and Setups

+### Fitness Parameter: simple Complexity

+When optimizing the intial gol matrix to be as complex as possible, the aimed outcome is noise since it technically is the most complex.
+As mentioned in the "Network Improvement History" the ddpg model has the tendency to optimize the first gol evoltution.
+This can be prevented by adjusting the `earlyEvolutionPenalty`.
+I've had to experiment quite a bit in order to find a value that works but `2000` seems to be it.
+When changing the gol evolution count this value has to change proportionally!
+The same applies on the gol match field dimensions.
+All the other paramters have no extraordinary effect.

+Test setup paramters:
+>  golMatchFieldDims=(20, 20) <br>
+>  golMatchFieldNiter=10 <br>
+>  earlyEvolutionPenalty=2000 <br>
+>  num_iterations=1000 <br>
+>  actor_learning_rate=0.001 <br>
+>  critic_learning_rate=0.001 <br>
+>  initial_collect_steps=100 <br>
+>  replay_buffer_capacity=100000 <br>
+>  collect_steps_per_iteration=1 <br>
+>  batch_size=12 <br>
+>  fc_layer_params=(400,400) <br>
+>  observation_fc_layer_params=(400, 400))

+The result can be seen [here](media/noise.gif).

 ## Network Improvement History